 & Stenner, 2012).
-To better understand Generation Z's perceptions of extension topics, we used 42 programming areas for UF/IFAS Extension to serve as a pre-determined concourse (Watts & Stenner, 2012).
-The programming areas were categorized into the three programming areas of focus: people (f = 15), economy and jobs (f = 11), and the environment (f = 16).
+To better understand Generation Z's perceptions of extension topics, we used 42 programming areas for UF/IFAS Extension, originally developed by Narine et al. (2020), and further refined by Harder et al. (2023).
+These 42 programming areas served as a predetermined concourse (Watts & Stenner, 2012).
+The programming areas were categorized into three programming areas of focus: people (f = 15), economy and jobs (f = 11), and the environment (f = 16).
 A total of 158 undergraduate students enrolled at the University of Florida participated in ranking the program areas on a scale of most important to least important.
-The forced distribution was established based on the 42 programming areas used as statements, which established the Q-Set for this study (Figure 1).
+The forced distribution was established based on the 42 programming areas used as statements, which established the Q-Set for this study (see Figure 1).
 The two additional statements over the 11 nodes were placed in the highest and lowest scores giving a more polar distribution over the 42 statements.